Get PulmCCM’s Weekly Email Update

 Stay up-to-date in pulmonary and critical care.
 No spam.

-Since Marik et al announced exceptional survival rates among patients with septic shock given a cocktail of vitamin C, thiamine, and hydrocortisone, physicians taking care of septic patients have expressed both enthusiasm and skepticism about the cocktail’s reported efficacy.
+Since Marik et al announced exceptional survival rates among patients with septic shock given a cocktail of vitamin C, thiamine, and hydrocortisone, physicians taking care of septic patients have expressed both enthusiasm and skepticism about the cocktail’s reported lifesaving effects.

 Jonathan Sevransky, MD of Emory University announced plans for a clinical trial enrolling between 500 and 2,000 patients at multiple centers over about 18 months, completing by the end of 2019.
 Patients with septic shock would get either the cocktail, or placebo.
 Mortality will be tested, as well as days free of vasopressors or a ventilator.
 The study will be funded by a private foundation.